 Multi-Role Users in Clever

-Clever users, such as teachers, staff, and district admins, can often hold multiple roles within a district.
+Clever users such as teachers, staff, and district admins can hold multiple roles within a district.
 For example, a user might be both a teacher and a school administrator, or a district admin who also teaches a class.

-With API v3.x, user roles are no longer mutually exclusive.
-Your app must gracefully handle these multi-role scenarios to ensure users have the correct permissions, access, and experience based on their complete role profile.
+In API v3.x, user roles are no longer mutually exclusive.
+Your app should handle these cases gracefully so users receive the correct permissions, access, and experience based on their full role profile.

-• Avoids blocking users from functionality tied to only one of their roles.
+• avoid blocking users from functionality tied to one of their roles

-• Each user has a roles array indicating one or more role types.
+Each user has a roles object that can contain one or more role types.
+Each role includes role-specific fields such as:

 🚧